is-the-biologist/QC_long_reads/README.md

 All dependencies should be included in the `environment.yml` file, with the exception of `Jellyfish` (https://github.com/gmarcais/Jellyfish).
 To activate the environment you need conda or mamba installed and then simply do: `mamba env create --file=environment.yml`

 ## Inputs:
 The Snakefile requires unaligned BAM files as input (in our case from HiFi, but conceivably from any sequencing platform).
 These can be specified within the `config.yaml` file.
 Simply modify the name and filepath of the entries within the `config.yaml` file with the BAM files in question before running.
+There is no-deduplication or adapter removal step in this workflow, but this can easily be modified by adding in those steps to before the calculation of k-mer spectra and read length statistics.

 ## Outputs:
     plots/kmer_PCA.png